lorenjac/master-thesis-code/README.md

 within the virtual machine filesystem at all times, respectively.
 Currently, The main executable is hard-coded to use `/tmp/nvm`.
 Use or change at will.

 The main executable does not require arguments.
-Providing no arguments simply does nothing but to load the key-value store and shut it down again.
+Providing no arguments invokes a basic interactive mode, where single instructions can be run as transactions.
 There are commands for writing, reading, and deleting items.
 For help provide `h` or `help`.

 ```
 ./bin/<program>